Liam-Fisher/100-days-of-code/planning/components.md

     control whether the default user microphone is routed to the device

 #### Output Toggle
-    control whether the default user
+    control whether the default user output is connected to the device.

 ## Asyncronous Data Streams